 The last generation of Toyota Tacoma was presented in 2016.
 However, this Japanese giant didn’t stop there and made some additional upgrades every next year.
-Due to the constant expansion of the mid-size truck segment and return of the Ford Ranger at the US market, cosmetic changes of the new Tacoma won’t be enough.
+Due to the constant expansion of the mid-size truck segment and the return of the Ford Ranger at the US market, cosmetic changes of the new Tacoma won’t be enough.
 This is why Toyota hastily preparing its off-road TRD Pro model.
 Additionally, they will expand engine options with the new turbodiesel mill.

-Unlike Ridgeline which stands out with its refined design, the 2019 Toyota Tacoma prefers more muscular and rugged style.
-All models will have robust grille design, but TRD Pro model with the new Desert Air Intake and high-rise snorkel will be alfa among mid-size trucks.
-Inside of the new Tacoma will, on the other side, be completely subordinate to the driver in sense of comfort.
+Unlike Ridgeline which stands out with its refined design, the 2019 Toyota Tacoma prefers a more muscular and rugged style.
+All models will have robust grille design, but the TRD Pro model with the new Desert Air Intake and high-rise snorkel will be alfa among mid-size trucks.
+Inside of the new Tacoma will, on the other side, be completely subordinate to the driver in a sense of comfort.
 Leather upholstery and heaters for the front seats will help in that segment.
 Toyota’s Entune infotainment system will be standard for all trims while the off-road versions will have upgraded running gear.

 Under the hood, up till now, two petrol engines were available.
-The smaller is 2.7-liter four-cylinder engine with 159 horsepower while the bigger will be 3.5-liter V-6 engine producing 275 hp.
+The smaller is a 2.7-liter four-cylinder engine with 159 horsepower while the bigger will be 3.5-liter V-6 engine producing 275 hp.
 The TRD Pro trim will be available only with the V6 engine under the bonnet.
-The novelty for the next year could be turbodiesel engine.
+The novelty for the next year could be a turbodiesel engine.
 This should be a 2.8-liter 4-cylinder diesel with the common-rail system.
 With this engine under the hood, new Tacoma will improve its EPA ratings and towing capacities which will help Toyota to establish its position in this class.
 READ MORE ›››

 2019 Ford Ranger

 The engine that follows this mid-size truck is 2.3-liter 4-cylinder turbocharged.
 Thanks to the EcoBoost technology matched with the 10-speed automatic transmission it produces 310 horsepower and 350 lb-ft of torque which is the most respectable in class.
-Off-road version, Ranger Raptor will be additionally equipped with the upgraded FX-4 package with the steel front skid plate, sport-tuned suspension and off-road tires.
+Off-road version, Ranger Raptor will be additionally equipped with the upgraded FX-4 package with the steel front skid plate, sport-tuned suspension, and off-road tires.
 READ MORE ›››

 2019 Chevy Colorado

 Chevy Colorado is one of the most capable trucks in the mid-size segment.
 Thanks to the GM’s inline-four diesel engine and Active Tow system it can pull up to 7,700 pounds.
 On the other side, its design and features make it a very agile vehicle for daily needs.
 It is available in Extended, and Crew Cab configuration and offers a variety of powertrains and trims.
-There is also an off-road ZR2 model for owners with more lively spirit.
+There is also an off-road ZR2 model for owners with a more lively spirit.

 2019 Chevy Colorado will suffer only minor changes.
 The design will be a carryover of the present model.
-Probably the most significant changes were noticed with Z71 trim which was presented at the Chevrolet’s 100th anniversary.
+Probably the most significant changes were noticed with the Z71 trim which was presented at the Chevrolet’s 100th anniversary.
 This model arrives on unique Chevy’s 18-inch wheels.
 It also gets color-keyed grille and chrome exterior bits and will be offered in three new colors which are Centennial and Kinetic Blue, and Satin Steel Gray Metallic.
 Other trims will receive a new GM’s Active Tow system and heated exterior mirrors.
-Interior is probably something on what GMs designers should concentrate.
-Hard plastic and mid-quality materials are not things which can attract new customers.
+Interior is probably something on what GMs designers should concentrate on.
+Hard plastic and mid-quality materials are not things that can attract new customers.
 Features inside Colorado are very respectable.
-An 8.0-inch MyLink touchscreen infotainment with Navigation, Apple CarPlay and Android Auto is pretty helpful during the ride.
+An 8.0-inch MyLink touchscreen infotainment with Navigation, Apple CarPlay, and Android Auto is pretty helpful during the ride.
 A leather-wrapped steering wheel and leather heated, power-adjustable front seats benefit additional comfort.
 The problem is that these features can be found only with upper trims.

 The best things that Chevy Colorado can offer are performances, on and off-road.
 With DOHC 24-valve V-6 engine under the hood, this truck delivers 308 horsepower @ 6800 rpm and 275 lb-ft of torque @ 4000 rpm.
 The 2.8-liter I-4 LWN diesel offers even better outputs.
 Matched with the 6-speed automatic transmission it produces 181 horses and 369 lb-ft of torque.
 This high torque brings this pickup the highest tow capacity in class.
 Some speculations are that 2019 Chevy Colorado might even arrive with an all-new 2.7-liter Twin-Turbo I-4 which would additionally contribute to its diversity.
 READ MORE ›››